-- If you encounter a situation that is not immediately life-threatening, but of sufficient concern that it warrants rapid intervention (within 24-48 hours), please do one of two things: 1) make personal telephone contact (not a voice message or email) with at least one member of the Consultation & Assessment Team; or 2) complete the CAT reporting form to explain the circumstances (see below for guidance on how to document your concerns):
+- • If you encounter a situation that is not immediately life-threatening, but of sufficient concern that it warrants rapid intervention (within 24-48 hours), please do one of two things: 1) make personal telephone contact with at least one member of the Consultation & Assessment Team; or 2) document the circumstances and email them to at least one member of the Consultation & Assessment Team (see below for guidance on how to document your concerns):

 • Document the incident.

 In every case, document your concerns.
 If your initial contact with a CAT member occurred via a telephone conversation, follow up by using the CAT reporting form to write a detailed account of what transpired and what actions were recommended or taken.
 Record only factual information, actions that occurred, actual statements that were made, or specific behaviors / observations you make.
 Do not include conjecture, assumptions about what the person was thinking, feeling, or believes to be true unless these were verified or specifically stated.
 The CAT group will maintain confidentiality on the part of the person reporting, and those addressing the situation to the extent this is possible.

 CAT is an informal consultation team that reports to the Dean & Director of the Lima Campus.
 Permanent members include the Associate Dean, Director of Student Life, Director of Counseling and Consultation Service, Ohio State Police designee, Student Conduct Officer, and Disability Services Coordinator.
 CAT utilizes additional resources, recommendations, and personnel from other Ohio State University campuses as needed.